greywillfade/sally/content/about/_index.md

 The company went through hypergrowth, and I ended up in an Engineering Director role where I was responsible for engineering within the Operations Collective (a vertical slice of the company, covering customer support, financial crime, and more), and was discipline lead for web across the company.

-A few examples of differences I made at Monzo:
+### A few examples of differences I made at Monzo:

-* grew the Operations engineering and management team - my line included 4 other engineering managers (some also managed managers), and around 40 engineers, split across 6 multidisciplinary squads.
+* Grew the Operations engineering and management team - my line included 4 other engineering managers (some also managed managers), and around 40-50 engineers, split across 6 multidisciplinary squads.
-* set technical/people strategy and led initiatives within the Ops space
+* Set technical/people strategy and led initiatives within the Ops space
-* led the redevelopment of our Engineering Progression framework (business-wide)
+* Led the redevelopment of our Engineering Progression framework (business-wide)
-* led the formation of the Web Platform and Web Consultancy teams
+* Led the formation of the Web Platform and Web Consultancy teams
-* improved our web hiring process; scaled the web team
+* Improved our web hiring process; scaled the web team
-* helped to introduce engineer-run Lightning Talks
+* Helped to introduce engineer-run Lightning Talks

-In 2020 I decided to leave, and after a very restorative break I joined [Farewill](https://farewill.com) initially as Head of Engineering.
-I'm now our VP of Engineering, sit on the Exec team, and am accountable for Engineering, Data, and IT.
+After deciding to leave, I then joined [Farewill](https://farewill.com) initially as Head of Engineering, but was then promoted to VP of Engineering.
+In this role I was the most senior technology representative, accountable for Engineering, Data, and IT, and sat on the Executive team to make company-level decisions.

+### Some impact I'm particularly proud of at Farewill:
+* Leading technology due diligence for a successful partnership with TSB bank.
+* Creating a [Platform](https://farewill.com/blog/creating-a-platform-function) function to complement Product teams, focusing on infrastructure, developer experience, and shared foundational technologies.
+* Created and publicly shared IC and manager Progression Frameworks, gave internal pay band transparency. ([EM blog post](https://farewill.com/blog/engineering-management-at-farewill))
+* Improvements to technical quality and efficiencies, including incident tooling, security testing, automation, reporting and visibility of technical metrics.
+* Modernisation of our tech stack, shipping fundamental changes to our architecture and customer accounts, and the team pulling off a really smooth data migration.
+* Building an extremely strong team, culture, and rituals, reflected in consistently high Satisfaction Survey scores.
+* High representation of women, especially in senior technology roles.

 ## Outside of the day job